ozanMSFT/pytorch-wiki/A-quick-guide-on-how-to-add-and-cache-dependencies-on-PyTorch-CI.md

     1. Only PyTorch Dev Infra team with access to our AWS account could publish a new AMI
     1. There is only one Windows AMI shared between CPU and CUDA jobs.
 This is a known pain point that has yet been addressed.
 1. Depending on the types of dependencies, there are:
     1. [Install-Conda-Dependencies.ps1](https://github.com/pytorch/test-infra/blob/main/aws/ami/windows/scripts/Installers/Install-Conda-Dependencies.ps1) to install all Conda dependencies.
+Again, pin the version whenever you can.
+Questions would be asked otherwise.
     1. [Install-Pip-Dependencies.ps1](https://github.com/pytorch/test-infra/blob/main/aws/ami/windows/scripts/Installers/Install-Pip-Dependencies.ps1) to install all pip dependencies.
     1. Other dependencies are covered in their own PowerShells scripts, i.e. [Windows CUDA](https://github.com/pytorch/test-infra/blob/main/aws/ami/windows/scripts/Installers/Install-CUDA-Tools.ps1)